renebarto/baremetal/doc/08-timer.md

 45:
 46: class IMemoryAccess;
 47:
-48: /// @brief Timer class.
+48: // Timer class.
 For now only contains busy waiting methods
 49: /// Note that this class is created as a singleton, using the GetTimer function.
 50: class Timer
 51: {